MicrosoftDocs/azure-aks-docs/articles/aks/includes/jakartaee/create-azure-sql-database-passwordless.md

 1. Select **Settings**, then select **Microsoft Entra ID**.
 On the **Microsoft Entra ID** page, select **Set admin**.
 1. On the **Add admin** page, search for a user, select the user or group to be an administrator, and then select **Select**.
 1. At the top of the **Microsoft Entra ID** page, select **Save**.
 For Microsoft Entra users and groups, the Object ID is displayed next to the admin name.
-1. The process of changing the administrator may take several minutes.
+1. The process of changing the administrator might take several minutes.
 Then, the new administrator appears in the **Microsoft Entra ID** box.

 ### Create a user-assigned managed identity